Particular/NServiceBus/guidelines/design-guidelines.md

 ## Composition

 Goal: The public API of NServiceBus is a composition API consisting out of multiple capabilities.
-The APIs in the core are extensible enough so that [capabilities](https://github.com/Particular/Vision/labels/Capability) can extend the composition API without needing to share the same release cycle as the core, reducing the coupling and allows us to organize code in a more cohesive way.
+The APIs in NServiceBus are extensible enough so that [capabilities](https://github.com/Particular/Vision/labels/Capability) can extend the composition API without needing to share the same release cycle as NServiceBus, reducing the coupling and allows us to organize code in a more cohesive way.

 In order to achieve this goal a few design decision are key: